Learning Self-Growth Maps for Fast and Accurate Imbalanced Streaming Data Clustering: Introduction

-To achieve efficient cluster analysis on streaming data, fast clustering solutions have emerged.
-One of the conventional methods is StreamKM++ \cite{StreamKM++}, which integrates a software acceleration architecture and $k$-means++ \cite{k-means++}, and dynamically updates cluster centers to enhance clustering efficiency.
+To specifically achieve efficient cluster analysis, fast clustering solutions have emerged.
+One of the most conventional methods is StreamKM++ \cite{StreamKM++}, which integrates a software acceleration architecture and $k$-means++ \cite{k-means++} to dynamically update cluster centers to incrementally fit streaming data distribution.
 The efficiency of density-based clustering has also been improved by adapting DPC to streaming data, which demonstrates superior clustering performance compared to other streaming data clustering methods \cite{liu2018shared}.
 However, dynamic DPC is not robust to hyper-parameters when dealing with non-stationary streaming data.
-To further address this, AMD-DPC \cite{AMD-DPC} has been proposed to adopt a graph-based data structure for local density updates.
-This algorithm saves computation cost while still remaining accurate, showing potential for real-time big data processing.
-However, the above-mentioned fast algorithms have yet to consider imbalanced clusters, and may thus yield unsatisfactory accurate performance in ISDC.
+To further address this issue, AMD-DPC \cite{AMD-DPC} was proposed, which adopts a graph-based data structure for local density updates.
+This algorithm saves computation cost while remaining accurate, showing potential for real-time big data processing.
+By inheriting the efficiency of partitional clustering and the unbiased cluster discovery capability of density-based clustering, a fast and accurate clustering algorithm called IGMTT \cite{Cheung2019DenIGMTT} has been presented.
+However, the above-mentioned fast algorithms have yet to consider imbalanced clusters, and may thus yield unsatisfactory clustering results in the ISDC tasks.

-To the best of our knowledge, clustering algorithms that are dedicately designed for imbalanced data or streaming data clustering cannot simultaneously achieve fast and accurate ISDC.
-Moreover, as streaming data chunks may with changing number of clusters, adaptability is also worth considering for an ideal ISDC approach to automatically adapt to the ``true'' number of clusters for different data chunks.